A simple recipe for classic blueberry muffins with a moist, flavorful crumb packed with sweet berries.

 5. With mixer still on low, slowly add dry ingredients to wet ingredients until just combined.

-6. Turn mixer off.
-Using a spatula, fold in blueberries until evenly distributed within the batter.
+6. Switch to a spatula, and fold in 1 cup blueberries until evenly distributed within the batter.

-7. Spoon batter into muffin cups, filling cups nearly to the brim.
+7. Use a cookie scoop or a large spoon to divide the batter into muffin cups, filling nearly to the brim.
+The batter will be thick.